networktocode/awesome-network-automation/README.md

 # Network Vendor Products
 - [Cisco Meraki](https://meraki.cisco.com/) - Cisco Meraki is the leader in cloud controlled WiFi, routing, and security.
 Secure and scalable, Cisco Meraki enterprise networks simply work.
 - [Cisco Viptela](http://viptela.com/) - Viptela provides Software-Defined Wide Area Network (SD-WAN) technology that allows global companies to build cost-effective WANs.
+- [Cumulus Networks NetQ](https://cumulusnetworks.com/products/netq/) - Cumulus NetQ is a highly-scalable, modern network operations tool set that provides visibility into your overlay and underlay networks in real-time.
+NetQ delivers actionable insights and operational intelligence about the health of your data center — from the container, virtual machine, or host, all the way to the switch and port, enabling a NetDevOps approach.
 - [Talari](https://www.talari.com/) - Talari Networks SD-WAN technology.

 # Podcasts